 If you're looking for fat loss, then the perfect choice here is also full body workouts.
 When you're on a fat loss diet you're taking in fewer calories than the body would ideally like, which means a lower level of recovery reserves.

-Despite this fact, you still must be stimulating the muscle tissues at least twice per week in order to prevent fat loss on a diet, so cutting back on workouts entirely is not going to be an option.
+Despite this fact, you still must be stimulating the muscle tissues at least twice per week in order to prevent muscle loss on a diet, so cutting back on workouts entirely is not going to be an option.

 Full body workouts make for the ideal fat loss workout set-up because they will get you working each muscle group at least twice a week, but won't ask too much from the body in terms of recovery.